tomill/Encode-UTF8Mac/README.md

 # NAME

-Encode::UTF8Mac - "utf-8-mac" encoding, a variant utf-8 used by Mac OSX
+Encode::UTF8Mac - "utf-8-mac" a variant utf-8 used by OSX filesystem

 # SYNOPSIS